Reasons you should postpone retirement

 If your kids have moved away and you only get to see them a few times a year, continuing to work could be a great way to stay busy and have extra money for all those plane tickets.

 When you retire, your guaranteed income is drastically reduced.

 You’ll get your dependable Social Security check and possibly a pension benefit every month, but what you can pull from savings and investments is not guaranteed.

 If this gives you feelings of anxiety or worry, you may want to continue generating a guaranteed income with a job just for the peace of mind.

 Stanford researchers report postponing retirement until 70 can significantly increase retirement income:

 #18 You want enough to cover the extras

 The closer you get to retirement, you may realize your savings will only cover the basics of living, like food, gas, and property taxes.

-If you want to keep up with inflation and also cover extras like long-term care, gap insurance and rising medical costs, then delaying retirement until you’re 70s could be a wise move.
+If you want to keep up with inflation and also cover extras like long-term care, gap insurance, and rising medical costs, then delaying retirement until your 70s could be a wise move.